| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday December 12,

 do not look encouraging for wheat prices right now and seem to be saying

+we don't need as many acres of wheat this coming year as in 2008.
 Dr. Anderson points to the USDA Supply Demand Report from Thursday as one piece of evidence that is stacked up against a wheat market advance anytime soon.
 The world is looking at a huge global crop in the face- and coupled with a generally stronger dollar, has hurt US wheat export prospects in the coming months.
 Dr. Anderson also points at the general economic turmoil that has savaged the commodity market in general- from oil to ag products since just before Labor Day.
 Dr. Anderson's comments come as a part of his regular appearance on SUNUP, as produced by the OSU Division of Agriculture for OETA for Saturday morning.
 We have Dr. Anderson's comments from this week's wheat marketing segment- as well as a rundown of what will be on SUNUP tomorrow morning- click on the link below to learn more. | |

-American Soybean Association leaders are flying to Washington Pushing for Probe of United Soybean Board's Use of Soybean Checkoff ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ American
+| American Soybean Association leaders are flying to Washington Pushing for Probe of United Soybean Board's Use of Soybean Checkoff ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~American

 Soybean Association leaders are flying to Washington today (Friday) to